ekomi-ltd/plugin-plentymarkets-ekomifeedback/meta/documents/user_guide_en.md

 Please download the [eKomi FeedBack plugin](https://marketplace.plentymarkets.com/plugins/integration/EkomiFeedback_5253) from the Plentymarkets Marketplace.
 You can install the plugin from the menu under Plugins / Purchases.
 Just click the button that says “Install” for the eKomi Feedback plugin on the far right.

 ### Configuring the eKomi Feedback plugin
-1. Under Plugins » Plugin set overview , the plugin should appear.
-This is an indication that the plugin has been installed successfully.
+1. Got to Plugins » Plugin set overview.

 2. Select the Plugin set from the list.